AI-sandbox/gnomix/README.md

 $ pip install -r requirements.txt
 ```

-The combined runtime for the above processes should be around 2 minutes on a normal laptop
+The combined runtime for the cloning and the dependency installation should be around 2 minutes on a normal laptop.

+The software has been tested on:
+- Linux: Ubuntu 18.04.5
+- macOS: Monterey (12.0.1)

 ## Usage